keelan-krinsky/University-Notes.-/Notes/MCBG 2032/Integrated Notes.markdown

 # Genetics

+## Basics

 ### Course outline
 1) extension of Mendelian genetics
 2) Chromosomes structure and changes
 3) Vertebrate development

+### Definitions

 ## Interactions between Genes, Alleles, and Phenotypes

+### Background

+#### Penetrance
+ percentage of the population who demonstrate at least some degree fo phenotypic expression.

+#### Expressivity
+reflects the range of expressions of the gene/allele present in the population.

+#### Genes
+A gene is a collection/ group of alleles which could occur the same locus and which are associated with the same traits.

+### Lethal alleles
+alleles which are incompatible with the organisms continued survival

+#### dominance
+most lethal alleles are recessive because dominant lethal alleles produce non functioning proteins only so any individual with even one of the dominant allele would be unlikely to survive to reproductive age, and so the Allele would very quickly be bread out of the population.

 ### Incomplete dominance